Best of Both Worlds for Northern Ireland-born British Citizens

 Spouses of EEA nationals will be making their applications under Appendix EU Family Permit (if outside the UK) and Appendix EU (if in the UK).

 The Appendices have NO relationship requirement.
 John and Gwen just have to be in a marriage, which is recognised by the country where it was concluded.
 There is NO financial requirement.
-There is NO accommodation requirement.
+They don’t have to meet the accommodation requirement.
 There is NO English language requirement.
-There is NO Immigration Health Surcharge.
+They don’t have to pay the Immigration Health Surcharge.
 There is NO requirement to pass the ‘Life in the UK’ test either (for ILRs).

 However, the most amazing part of all of this is in the fact that Gwen’s costs of making all these applications as will be …… £ ZERO!!!!
 Well, I have not included the solicitors’ fees here to add more dramatism to the £ ZERO figure.
 For Gwen to have a free ride, John should have settled or pre-settled status granted under the EU settlement scheme.
 Which is also free, by the way.